Yin-Tzu/Learning_ML/question_divided_into_two_function.md

 }%%
         graph TD
           subgraph section
-          A[divided question into two type functions which are objection and constraint function] --> B(why) A --> D{Let me think}
+          A[divided question into two type functions which are objection and constraint function] --> B(when,what,why, how, where,who)
+          A --> D{Let me think}
           B --> G[/Another/]
           C -->|Two| E[iPhone]